Winston-Lin/dziganto.github.io/_posts/2017-7-14-How-To-Ace-The-Data-Science-Interview.md

 ---
 ![Scary Interview](/assets/images/scary-interview.jpg?raw=true){: .center-image }

 There's no way around it.
 Technical interviews can seem harrowing.
-I would argue nowhere is this more so than in data science.
+Nowhere, I would argue, is this more so than in data science.
 There's just so much to know.
 >What if they ask about bagging or boosting or A/B testing?
 >
 >What about SQL or Apache Spark or maximum likelihood estimation?

 Unfortunately, I'm aware of no magic bullet that'll prepare you for the breadth of questions you'll be up against.
 Experience is all you'll have to rely upon.
 However, having interviewed scores of applicants, I can share some insights that will make your interview smoother and your ideas clearer and more succinct.
 All this so that you'll finally stand out amongst the ever growing crowd.

-Without further ado, here are interviewing tips to make you shine.
+Without further ado, here are interviewing tips to make you shine:
+1. Use Concrete Examples
+2. Know How To Answer Ambiguous Questions
+3. Choose The Best Algorithm: Accuracy vs Speed vs Interpretability
+4. Draw Pictures
+5. Avoid Jargon or Concepts You're Unsure Of
+6. Don't Expect To Know Everything
+7. An Interview Is A Dialogue, Not A Test

 ## Tip #1: Use Concrete Examples
 This is a simple fix that reframes a complicated idea into one that's easy to follow and grasp.
 Unfortunately, it's an area where many interviewees go astray, leading to long, rambling, and occassionally nonsensical explanations.
 Let's look at an example.